pinecoders/pine-utils/guides/faq_and_code/README.md

 - Current version of the script.
 Subsequent updates to the script’s code will not affect the alerts created with prior versions.

 **Note that while alert condition code will compile in strategy scripts, they are only functional in studies.**

+### I have a custom script that generates alerts.
+How do I run it on many symbols?
+You need to create a separate alert for each symbol.
+There is currently no way to create an alert for all the symbols in a watchlist or for the Screener.

+If one of the generic indicators supplied with the Screener suits your needs and your symbols are tagged with a color label, you can create an alert on those markets from within the Screener.